Satisfactory Academic Progress (SAP) Policy

 Quantitative Academic Standard Requirement

 The number of credits a student must complete each semester depends on their enrollment status.
 Enrollment status is determined by the number of credits attempted each semester.
-Financial aid recipients that do not complete at least 67% of attempted coursework at the end of their first semester will be placed on financial aid warning status.
+Financial aid recipients that do not cumulatively complete at least 67% of their attempted coursework at the end of their first semester will be placed on financial aid warning status.
 If you do not successfully complete 67% of your coursework at the end of the second semester or academic year, you will be placed on financial aid suspension.
-Below is a chart on the minimum number of credits that must be completed each semester to remain in good standing.
-Graduate students are counted based on the 9 credit hour full-time enrollment measurement.
+Below is a chart on the minimum number of credits that must be completed during your first semester to remain in good standing.
+Cumulative pace requirements will be counted each semester to determine if a student is placed on warning or suspension.

 |Undergraduate Unit Completion Requirement Chart|